 Compliance Solutions

-The EU member states adopted the CS3D with a qualified majority on 14 March 2024.
-Although in a weakened form.
+The EU member states adopted the CS3D with a qualified majority on March 14, 2024.

-After a long struggle, the Corporate Sustainability Due Diligence Directive (CS3D) has now been adopted by the EU member states.
+After a long struggle, the Corporate Sustainability Due Diligence Directive (CS3D) was adopted by the EU member states.
+Thanks to the Belgian Council Presidency, a compromise was reached, with Germany abstaining following pressure from the FDP.

 Scope of the Corporate Sustainability Due Diligence Guideline